 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of F.E.R.P.A..

-A detailed discussion of these rights, including specific instructions on how students may execute these rights, can be found in the Garrett College Catalog.
+A detailed discussion of these rights, including specific instructions on how students may execute these rights is available on the policy and procedures page.

 FERPA defines "directory information" as information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
 Directory information may be released at the discretion of the College unless a student files a request to prevent their disclosure.
-A detailed discussion of directory information and the process for non-disclosure, is available in the Garrett College Catalog.
+A detailed discussion of directory information and the process for non-disclosure, is available on the policy and procedures page of this site.

 Notice to Reflect Possible Federal and State Data Collection and Use